-We are required to be independent of the City of Hogansville, Georgia and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We are required to be independent of the City and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
-Our audit does not provide a legal determination of the City of Hogansville, Georgia's compliance with the compliance requirements referred to above.
+Our audit does not provide a legal determination of the City's compliance with the compliance requirements referred to above.